From Medication to Diet: Discover How to Effectively Manage Arthritis in Dogs and Cats

 Petcam is safe to give to your pets in the recommended doses, but it does require careful monitoring for adverse effects with long-term use.
 High doses of Petcam can cause stomach ulcers, GI problems, and even kidney failure, so work with your vet for the safe and effective treatment of arthritis.

-Natural Treatments for Arthritis in Dogs and Cats
+Natural Solutions for Arthritis in Dogs and Cats

 Dog and cat with pictures of supplements.